Group sequential designs for negative binomial outcomes: Simulation study

 Table \ref{table:SimResultsMS} shows that the approach for planning group sequential designs presented in Section \ref{sec:planning} already works for maximum sample sizes of around 80 patients per treatment arm although the planning method relies on asymptotic considerations.
+However, it is important to keep in mind that the type I error rate is not controlled for smaller sample sizes.
 The relationship between the maximum information for the fixed sample design and for the group sequential design is similar to the scenarios presented in Table \ref{table:SimResultsHF}.
-For the considered cases, the maximum sample size and the maximum information of a group sequential design with O'Brien-Fleming-type error spending function increase only between $0\%$ and $1.4\%$ compared to a fixed sample design.
-In other words, this group sequential design comes with almost no cost in sample size but at least $21\%$ of the null hypothesis rejections occur at an interim analysis.
-Similarly, Pocock-type error spending requires between $10\%$ and $15\%$ more maximum information and sample size compared to the fixed sample design but early rejection is possible in $60\%$ to $82\%$ of all simulated cases.